New Medical Leadership Model

 • Divisions are clinically defined specialty groups within a Department.
 All Division Heads are regional roles – each division is overseen by one Division Head.

-• Stand-Alone Division: Where medical staff from more than one department are working in the same field, there will be a Stand-Alone Division.
+• *NEW* Stand-Alone Division: Where medical staff from more than one department are working in the same field, there will be a Stand-Alone Division.
+Approved Stand-Alone Divisions:

 • Sections are created only for highly specialized sub-groups within a Division.